holos-aafc/Holos/H.Content/Documentation/User Guide/User Guide.md

-### How to report an Error Message.
+### How to report an error message and create a bug report.

 Reporting an error message to the Holos developers can allow them to troubleshoot the issue and help resolve any possible conflicts.

 When an internal error occurs, the software displays an error message (see Figure 11-16).
-To report this error to the developers, follow these steps:
+To report this error (and other issues) to the developers, follow these steps:

--	Click the button that says **Copy to Clipboard**.
+**Note:**	If you get an error as shown in the image below, click the button that says **Copy to Clipboard**.
 This will copy the error message and other relevant information to your computer’s clipboard.
 Clicking this button allows you to paste this information in a different program or to include in your communication with the Holos developers.

 *Please note that clicking the "Copy to Clipboard" button doesn't submit any information to the Holos developers.
 It simply copies information to your computer's clipboard.*